KoreaLogicDay/KoreaLogicDay.github.io/2024/index.md

 The third Korea Logic Day 2024 will be held online via Zoom.
 Please leave register here: [https://forms.gle/ikVj9aNEbKs22a7q7](https://forms.gle/ikVj9aNEbKs22a7q7) by 10 January 2024.
-The instruction on how to attend the event will be shared on 11 January 2024.
+The instruction on how to attend the event will be shared to the registered email on 11 January 2024.

 ## Talk Abstracts